 Location of Records

-The Federal Motor Carrier Safety Administration (FMCSA) is requiring all documents to be maintained in accordance with §390.31, which sets forth requirements for copies and long–term storage of documents. §390.31 allows that records, except those requiring a signature, may be maintained through the use of computer technology, as long as access to drug/alcohol records is controlled.
+The FMCSA requires all documents to be maintained in accordance with §390.31, which sets forth requirements for copies and long–term storage of documents. §390.31 allows that records, except those requiring a signature, may be maintained through the use of computer technology, as long as access to drug/alcohol records is controlled.
 The motor carrier must be able to produce a computer printout of the required data on demand.